toneflix/naija-places/website/get-started.md

 outline: deep
 ---

-# Getting Started with Naija Places API
+# Getting Started with Toneflix Places API

-To start using the Naija Places API, you’ll need to generate an API key.
+To start using the Toneflix Places API, you’ll need to generate an API key.
 Follow these simple steps:

 ## Step 1: Register or Log In

-1. Visit the Naija Places API [Portal](portal/home).
+1. Visit the Toneflix Places API [Portal](portal/home).
 2. Register for an account if you don’t have one.
 Provide the necessary details and verify your email address.
 3. If you already have an account, simply log in using your credentials.